 Now that you are in your second pregnancy, you will realize that there are many different things about this pregnancy than your first pregnancy.
 In fact, every pregnancy is different from the other, and has one crucial difference that you may note is your weight gain.
 The amount of weight you put on throughout your second pregnancy will be quite different from how it was the first time.
 In addition to gaining more weight faster, you will also start showing sooner.

-Here are a few pointers that will help you understand why you have a different pattern of weight gain in second pregnancy:
+Here are a few pointers that will help you

 1. You May Be A Little Overweight During Conception As Compared To Your First One: